oconnor663/jacko.io/posts/snooze.md

 private async lock and pretends to do some work:[^nothing_wrong][^private]

 [^nothing_wrong]: There's nothing wrong with `foo`.
 We could make examples like
-    these with of any form of async waiting: semaphores, bounded channels, even [`OnceCell`]s.
+    these with any form of async waiting: semaphores, bounded channels, even [`OnceCell`]s.
 There's some [interesting advice in the Tokio docs][what_kind_of_mutex] about using regular locks instead of async locks as much as possible, and that's good advice, but consider that even